 Donations and bequests to the Opera Australia Capital Fund are invested securely to build a capital reserve, with the income directed to Opera Australia as annual grants.
-These grants ($1m in 2021) assist in cushioning Opera Australia against the financial impact of economic and box office fluctuations and enable it to pursue artistic excellence and expanding community programs.
+These grants ($1m for 2022) assist in cushioning Opera Australia against the financial impact of economic and box office fluctuations and enable it to pursue artistic excellence and expanding community programs.

 The Capital Fund’s Board is committed to the principal objectives on which it was founded:

 - to raise and invest a capital fund

 - to make annual grants to Opera Australia

 - to make special purpose grants in exceptional circumstances

 Thanks to the generosity of our loyal supporters, the Opera Australia Capital Fund is providing security in today’s challenging times, helping to safeguard the long-term financial viability of our national opera company.